PengZX-203/SSCDOL3DClassifier/README.md

 ## Contact
 For academic collaboration, inquiries, or dataset access requests, please contact:
-**Zixuan Peng** — 2025201317@aust.edu.cn
+**Zixuan Peng** — PengZX203@163.com

 ---

-© 2025 Anhui University of Science and Technology.
+© 2025 Yangtze Normal University and Anhui University of Science and Technology.
 All rights reserved.